MariusArlauskas/moviesProject/README.md

     ?? - bonus ideas.

 # what is DONE (but might still be expanded):
-    Profile page
+    Profile pages
         Showing basic users info

     Movies page
         Showing movies in cards
-        Showing movie module with more info about movie
+        Movies Module with more info about movie color indicating rating of the movie

     Profile toolbar
         Toolbar with easier navigation shows up when user is logged in

-    Header with navigation for offline users
+    Header with navigation for offline/online users

     Login page
         BackEnd JWT authorization